east-winds/digitize/README.md

 digitize : a plot digitizer in R
 ===============

-This is a fork of [digitize](https://github.com/tpoisot/digitize), an R package to manually extract data from graphs.
-It has been modified to streamline extraction of multiple figures with similar structure.
+This is a fork of [digitize](https://github.com/tpoisot/digitize), an R package to manually extract scatter plot data from graphs.
+It has been modified to automate extraction of line graphs with limited human supervision.
+It also simplifies extraction of multiple figures with similar structure.

 ## Install